 So, importantly, the phone has all the hardware you need for (and this is the bit I enjoy) easy customising: the Pocophone has a very good camera, poor to average night photography, average panorama facilities but this is where customising comes into play.. thanks to the guys at XDA developers, the Pocophone ALSO now has a port of the Google Pixel 3 camera software which has decent night sight and a variety of panorama options thanks to the flexible Photosphere tools.

-This panorama below was taken BEFORE the latest MIUI updates using an early version of the port of the Pixel 3 phone app for Pocophone F1 (6.1, I’m now using 6.2).
-I quite like this.The Pixel 3 as you may know STARTS at £589 at Currys and goes up to a stunning £819 at the same store, even though it seems to have a poorer front camera and smaller battery,
+This panorama below was taken BEFORE the latest MIUI updates using an early version of the port of the Pixel 3 phone app for Pocophone F1 (6.1, I’m now using v7 of the Google camera App with MIUI 11 on the Pocophone – both of these I’ve fitted to the Redmi Note 8 too).
+I quite like this.The Pixel 4 as you may know sells for around £800 sterling, even though it seems to have a poorer front camera and smaller battery,

 You also can install custom Kernels onto the Pocophone F1 (which I would do if I had a spare Pocophone)

-Reviewers on YouTube have commented that the Pocophone while having 4K video capability has this only at 30fps (not that there is anything bad about that for normal use) – now incorrect – that information is old news – the 10.3.4 OTA update provides 4K video at 60fps and several other features such as “Widevine L1” certification which allows users to play high definition videos from the likes of Amazon Prime and Netflix.
+The 10.3.4 OTA update (currently on 11.0.5) added 4K video recording at up to 60fps and added several other features such as “Widevine L1” certification which allows users to play high definition videos from the likes of Amazon Prime and Netflix.

 I should clarify that my Pocophone is regularly used both in the UK and (only a few weeks experience using it in the USA sharing mobile data from another phone and on WIFI at several locations – NO issues).
 Reader Joe Lippa contributed the following info:

 For anyone wondering if this phone will work on their preferred network in their home country: